gvwilson/fiction/iffy/index.md

 searching ceaselessly for signs of trouble.
-Each time Wales emerged from his cabin to get some tea or use the toilet, it swooped closer to the *Guinevere* like a gull that had spotted someone eating a sandwich.
+Each time Wales emerged from his cabin to get some tea or use the toilet, the spotter swooped closer to the *Guinevere* like a gull that had spotted someone eating a sandwich.

 Uncle Jack grumbled ceaselessly about surveillance